dvn0813/sustainability_robotics_3D_printer/README.md

 ## First steps
+### GitHub usage
+Familiarize yourself with the basics of Github.
+[Here](https://youtu.be/mJ-qvsxPHpY?si=aq6SG8-PyCSHJKKq) is a very useful introductory video to the basics of Github.

 ### G-Code generation
 To generate G-Code, employ the [FullControlXYZ](https://fullcontrol.xyz/) library in Python.
 You might be familiar with FullControlXYZ from their popular ball challenge print or their conversion of a Prusa MK3 into a 5-axis printer.
 Access the FullControlXYZ GitHub repository [here](https://github.com/FullControlXYZ/fullcontrol).
 FullControlXYZ serves as a valuable tool for G-Code generation.
 By utilizing straightforward Python functions, you can sketch your print and convert it into G-Code effortlessly.
 ### Control over printer and G-Code uploading